040code/040code/_posts/2018-09-04-fsf-backend.md

 Sasha Romijn

+Quote: "Export in cypher builder should ring an alarm bell"

 ### Onion adventures: how to use onion services and the Tor network in your web endeavors
 Rating:

 Silvia Puglisi

+Respect for Silvia for giving this talk when she has the flu.
+Very good to see all the activity around Tor.

 ## Day 2